Richard Howard: Life

 for his 1983 translation of Baudelaire's Les Fleurs du mal.
-Howard was a long-time poetry editor of The Paris Review.
-He received a Pulitzer prize, the Academy of Arts and Letters Literary Award and a MacArthur Fellowship.
+He was the longest-serving Poetry Editor of The Paris Review, from 1992 until 2005.
+He received a Pulitzer Prize, the Academy of Arts and Letters Literary Award and a MacArthur Fellowship.
 In 1985, Howard received the PEN/Ralph Manheim Medal for Translation.
-A past Chancellor of the Academy of American Poets, he was Professor of Practice in the writing program at Columbia's School of the Arts.
+A past Chancellor of the Academy of American Poets, he was a Professor of Practice in the writing program at Columbia's School of the Arts.
 He was previously University Professor of English at the University of Houston and, before that, Ropes Professor of Comparative Literature at the University of Cincinnati.
 He served as Poet Laureate of the State of New York from 1993 to 1995.

 In 1982, Howard was named a Chevalier of L'Ordre National du Mérite by the government of France.

+Two of Howard's books, Untitled Subjects (1969) and Findings (1971), were included by critic Harold Bloom in his 1994 list of works constituting the Western Canon.

 In 2016, he received the Philolexian Society Award for Distinguished Literary Achievement.

 Howard died in New York City on March 31, 2022, from complications of dementia.

 Personal life

 Richard Howard was born to poor Jewish parents.
 His last name at birth is unknown.
-He was adopted as an infant by Emma Joseph and Harry Orwitz, a middle-class Cleveland couple, who were also Jewish; his mother changed their last names to "Howard" when he was an infant, after she divorced Orwitz.
+He was adopted as an infant by Emma Joseph and Harry Orwitz, a middle-class Cleveland couple, who were also Jewish; his mother changed their last names to "Howard" when he was an infant after she divorced Orwitz.
 Howard never met his birth parents, nor his sister, who was adopted by another local family.
 Howard was gay, a fact that comes up frequently in his later work.
 He was out to some degree since at least the 1960s, when he remarked to friend W. H. Auden that he was offended by a fellow poet's use of Jewish and gay epithets, "since [he was] both these things", to which Auden replied, "My dear, I never knew you were Jewish!"

-Howard kept on his bed in a nook of his New York City apartment a large stuffed gorilla named "Mildred".
+Howard was renowned for the extreme number of books that he had collected over his lifetime and which famously lined the walls of his New York City apartment.
+Additionally, he kept on his bed a large stuffed gorilla named "Mildred".